-We have audited the financial statements of Norwich City Council for the year ended 31 March 2016 under the Local Audit and Accountability Act 2014.
-The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes 1 to 46, the Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes 1 to 13 and the Collection Fund and its related notes 1 to 4.
+We have audited the financial statements of Norwich City Council for the year ended 31 March 2017 under the Local Audit and Accountability Act 2014.
+The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement, the related notes 1 to 45 and the Expenditure and Funding Analysis to the Council Accounts, the Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes 1 to 13 and the Collection Fund and its related notes 1 to 4.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.